• Skip to primary navigation

 Building on her many years as a member and leader of women’s clubs and espousing women’s right to vote, Sadie Hurst became the first female legislator in Nevada history and introduced many bills in the Assembly.

-Sadie was an extremely busy clubwoman.
+Sadie Hurst was an extremely busy clubwoman.
 She served as president of the Washoe County Equal Franchise Society in 1914 and proved to be an active force in founding new societies in Sparks, Verdi and Wadsworth.

-In April 1916, the Sparks Tribune refers to a meeting held at the home of Sadie D. Hurst, president of the Women’s Citizen Club.
-It was an informal meeting with Miss Elizabeth Hauser and Miss Walker who were representing Mrs. Carrie Chapman Catt, president of the National Women’s Suffrage Association.
-They spoke on non-partisan methods of the National Society and on the great progress of equal suffrage throughout the world.In October 1916 Sadie joined the newly organized Women’s Republican Committee of Washoe County.
-That same month, Sadie was elected to be one of the alternate delegates that the Twentieth Century Club was sending to the annual meeting of the Nevada Federation of Women’s Clubs in Goldfield, Nevada.
+In October 1916, Hurst joined the newly organized Women’s Republican Committee of Washoe County.
+That same month, she was elected to be one of the alternate delegates that the Twentieth Century Club was sending to the annual meeting of the Nevada Federation of Women’s Clubs in Goldfield, Nevada.

-She did decide to run for the Assembly as a Washoe County candidate and the next information was a public endorsement for Mrs. Hurst.
+She did decide to run for the Assembly as a Washoe County candidate, and the next information was a public endorsement for Mrs. Hurst.
 The resolution by the Women’s Citizen Club read as follows: “Whereas, Mrs. Hurst has always given strong adherence to all moral issues and has a broad knowledge of the state’s needs as a successful club leader, we, the members of the Women’s Citizen Club, hereby endorse her candidacy for the Assembly and recommend her to the voters of Washoe County as worthy of the most able support.”

-On Election Day, 1918, Sadie D. Hurst became the first female legislator in Nevada.
-Early in December, she gave a newspaper interview stating: “I am pledged to but one thing and that is to vote for the ratification of the federal prohibition amendment.
+“I am pledged to but one thing and that is to vote for the ratification of the federal prohibition amendment.
 I shall be deeply interested in and stand for all legislation that appeals to me to be for the best good of the state.
-I expect to be quite conservative in my views and certainly have no desire or intention to revolutionize the affairs of the state.”
+I expect to be quite conservative in my views and certainly have no desire or intention to revolutionize the affairs of the state”.

 In January of 1919, Sadie D. Hurst took her place with the other assemblymen and was sworn into office.
-Apparently, much discussion went on in the Assembly as how to address the Honorable Sadie Hurst.
+Apparently, much discussion went on in the Assembly on how to address the Honorable Sadie Hurst.
 Some call her the “Assembly Woman,” while others saluted her as the “Gentle Lady.”
 The Washoe delegates were very proud of having a woman delegate.

 The editor of the Carson City Daily Appeal chose to ignore the fact that there was a female in the legislature and saluted “A Splendid Appearing Body of Men.”
 It is unknown what Mrs. Hurst’s response was to this obvious oversight.